Robinette’s Apple Haus & Winery

 (26 pay periods per year) Payday is normally on every other Friday for services performed for the two (2) week period ending the previous Monday at 12:00 midnight.

 Direct deposit is mandatory.
 Your pay will be directly put in your bank account(s) and will be available on payday early in the day.
-Direct deposit can be set up for up to two accounts at any financial institution.

 Work Time Records

 By law, we are obligated to keep accurate records of the time worked by hourly employees.

 This is done by logging in when you arrive and logging out before you leave on iPads in the Apple Haus or Winery.

 This system is the only way the payroll department knows how many hours you worked and how much to pay you.
 You are to log in and out for brief absences like a doctor or dentist appointment.
 All employees are required to keep the office advised of their departures from and returns to the premises during the workday.
 If you forget to login or logout, DO NOT try to fix it.
 Please text Alicia at 616-821-1051 about your error or email Alicia at firstname.lastname@example.org.
 Logging in or out for another employee may result in immediate termination.

 You are not permitted to login more than 15 minutes before your scheduled starting time nor more than 15 minutes after your scheduled quitting time without your manager’s approval.

 We hope you will manage your financial affairs so that we will not be obligated to execute any court-ordered wage assignment or garnishment against your wages.
 However, whenever court-ordered deductions are to be taken from your paycheck, you will be notified.

 According to the Federal Wage Garnishment Act, three (3) or more garnishments may be cause for dismissal.